Charchar20024/Flashcards/README.md

 - [X] **A list of card pairs is created**
 - [X] **Clicking on the card shows the corresponding component of the information pair**
 - [X] **Clicking the next button displays a random new card**

+The following **optional** features are implemented:

+- [ ] Cards contains images in addition to or in place of text
 - [X] Cards have different visual styles such as color based on their category
   - [X] *Different color boarder based on card difficulty*